 It’s the question that can’t help crossing most people’s minds when a couple announces an engagement.
 There are a few good indicators of which relationships are going to see the distance and which are likely to be doomed.

-Years of helping couples as a therapist means I’ve seen the good, the bad and the downright ugly when it comes to couple relationship dynamics.
-I even added to my experience with a thesis on the topic that confirmed the importance of emotional intelligence and attachment styles (sense of felt security in close relationships) as contributors to couple satisfaction.
+Years of helping couples as a therapist means I’ve seen the good, the bad and the downright ugly when it comes to couple relationships.
+I supplemented that experience with a thesis that explored emotional intelligence in couple relationships.
 So, here’s the juice on how I can guess pretty accurately whether a couple is likely to last or fall apart under pressure.

 1. Turning towards one another.

 Psychologists Gottman and Gottman and others have spent many years examining the most important components of couple relationship satisfaction.
 What ‘turning towards’ means is being kind and giving your attention to your partner when they make a move towards you to connect.
 I see love as a special form of attention, meaning that love really isn’t felt without the giving of a positive presence towards the other person.
 Staying present emotionally is especially important under pressure, or when you don’t agree.
 Couples that last turn towards one another seeking comfort, support and solutions to problems tend to be strengthened by challenges.
 Those who habitually turn away from one another when there’s a problem, withdraw, lash out or look to outsiders for help, tend to be on a road to unhappiness.